microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_win.md

 The following README will guide you on how to connect an Windows machine to Azure Arc using a simple PowerShell script.

-# Prerequisites
+## Prerequisites

 * [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest). **Azure CLI should be running version 2.7** or later.
 Use ```az --version``` to check your current installed version.

+* Change PowerShell execution policy to "Unrestricted"

+    ```powershell
+    Set-ExecutionPolicy Unrestricted
+    ```

 * Create Azure Service Principal (SP)

     To connect a server to Azure Arc, an Azure Service Principal assigned with the "Azure Connected Machine Onboarding" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```bash
     az login